Imperial Russian Army: Reforms

 During the Boxer Rebellion 100,000 Russian troops fought to pacify part of Manchuria and to secure its railroads.
 Some Russian military forces were already stationed in China before the war, and one of them met a grotesque end at the Battle of Pai-t'ou-tzu when the dead Russians were mutilated by Chinese troops, who decapitated them and sliced crosses into their bodies.
 Other battles fought include Boxers attacks on Chinese Eastern Railway, Defence of Yingkou, Battles on Amur River, and the Russian Invasion of Northern and Central Manchuria.

 The army's share of the budget fell from 30% to 18% in 1881–1902.
 By 1904 Russia was spending 57% and 63% of what Germany and Austria-Hungary were spending on each soldier, respectively.
 Army morale was broken by crushing over 1500 protests from 1883 to 1903.

+The Mosin–Nagant rifle was produced in 1891 and in the same year began to be used.

 The army was defeated by Japan during the Russo-Japanese War of 1904–05, notable engagements being the Siege of Port Arthur and the Battle of Mukden.

+After the mobilizations in the spring of 1905, by the summer the Russian army in the Far East grew to a strength of almost one million well-equipped and -trained soldiers facing an exhausted Japanese army, but the Russian naval defeat at the Battle of Tsushima made peace talks more desirable.
+The first reservists to be mobilized were older men with minimal training, some of whom had never held a Mosin-Nagant rifle, while new recruits and younger reservists did not begin arriving until after the Battle of Mukden in February 1905.
+The mobilization for the Russo-Japanese War also brought large numbers of reservists into the ranks who were more politicized, and began spreading revolutionary ideas among the troops.
 There were over 400 mutinies from autumn 1905 to summer 1906.